aubrielee/aubrielee.github.io/eleventy.md

 Abolish portrait mode.
 </pre>

-Eleventy makes (? maybe you have to make it yourself) a subfolder called _site, in which it creates the main index.html and other files that you'll later upload to NearlyFreeSpeech.
+Eleventy makes (? maybe you have to make it yourself) a subfolder called **_site**, in which it creates the main index.html and other files that you'll later upload to NearlyFreeSpeech.

-While it's running, Eleventy hosts the index.html file at `http://localhost:8080/`.
+While it's running, Eleventy hosts the **index.html** file at `http://localhost:8080/`.
 Enter that into your browser's address bar, and the browser should display your site.

-When you update and save your index.md file, your site at http://localhost:8080/ should update, too.
+When you update and save your **index.html** file, your site at `http://localhost:8080/` should update, too.

 ## Set up domain and hosting.